MaciejSzulgacz/Control_Your_Investment/README.md

 ### Introduction ###

-The project allows you to manage conference rooms.
+A project that allows you to manage a construction investment.
 It was created in order to improve the skills of the Django framework.

 ### Technology stack ###